gradle/gradle/CONTRIBUTING.md

 NOTE: Due to the project size, the initial import can take a while and IntelliJ might become unresponsive for several seconds during this period.

+IntelliJ automatically hides stacktrace elements from the `org.gradle` package, which makes running/debugging tests more difficult.
+You can disable this behavior by changing IntelliJ Preferences under Editor -> General -> Console.
+In the "Fold lines that contain" section, remove the `org.gradle` entry.

 ### Eclipse

 You can generate the Eclipse projects by running